flock-lab/flock/README.md

 ## License

-Copyright (c) 2020-2021 Gang Liao.
-All rights reserved.
+Copyright 2020 UMD Database Group.
+All Rights Reserved.
-The library, examples, and all source code are released under Apache 2.0.
+The library, examples, and all source code are released under [Apache License 2.0](LICENSE).